Frank Wilhoit (composer)

+Francis "Frank" Wilhoit (born July 17, 1958) is an American composer.
+Initially self-taught, he then studied composition at Catholic University of America (B.Mus., 1980), the University of Nebraska–Lincoln (M.Mus., 1983) and Ohio State University (Ph.D., incomplete, 1987).

+Wilhoit and John Webber co-founded the Shoestring Orchestra (1979, subsequently the New Music Orchestra) to perform unfamiliar orchestral music of the 19th and 20th Centuries.

+Wilhoit's law

-Francis "Frank" Wilhoit is an American composer.
-An excerpt from a comment he wrote in 2018 on the site Crooked Timber became "Wilhoit's Law".
+An excerpt from a comment Wilhoit wrote in 2018 on the political blog Crooked Timber has come to be known as "Wilhoit's Law".

 Conservatism consists of exactly one proposition, to wit: There must be in-groups whom the law protects but does not bind, alongside out-groups whom the law binds but does not protect.

-Misattribution of Wilhoit's law

 "Wilhoit's Law" is regularly misattributed to Francis M. Wilhoit (political scientist, died 2010).
-However, it was written in 2018 as part of a blog response by Ohio composer Frank Wilhoit on the site Crooked Timber.

-Slate interviewed Frank Wilhoit in 2018 on his comment and the misattribution.
+Slate interviewed Frank Wilhoit in 2022 on his comment and the misattribution.

-I was perfectly horrified by that because I had absolutely no right to create that kind of confusion, to pose that kind of insoluble problem for the custodians of his legacy.
+I’m not trying to claim credit for anything.
+I am a creative artist myself.
+If Francis Wilhoit had been an amateur composer and his music was being attributed to me?
+I mean it’s just an endless cascade of nightmares all the way down.

+Others have pointed out the misattribution, including Jason Kottke in 2021.